fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 Children’s Book Anthology: $20.00 cost per unit, 50 units sold per month at $35.00 MSRP, $750.00 monthly profits with 42.8% margin

 As an anthology, the books are boxed under one SKU at the shipper’s 3PL and sold as a kit.
-Buyers are incentivized by the idea of getting a deal on previously higher-priced merchandise.
-This is advantageous for all involved parties.
+Buyers are incentivized by getting a deal on previously higher-priced merchandise, and shippers can move their slower-selling inventory.

 Related: Pick and Pack Warehouse: What You Need to Know